epiksabin/WeBridge/README.md

 ## 🔧 Installation

-See [installation guide](docs/installation.md) for detailed instructions on how to install OBridge in your project.
+See [installation guide](docs/installation.md) for detailed instructions on how to install WeBridge in your project.

 ---